BlogStrategy

 What is ChatGPT SEO?

-ChatGPT SEO — more accurately called AEO (Answer Engine Optimisation) or GEO (Generative Engine Optimisation) — is the practice of optimising content to be selected as a cited source in ChatGPT's responses.
+ChatGPT SEO (more accurately called AEO, Answer Engine Optimisation, or GEO, Generative Engine Optimisation) is the practice of optimising content to be selected as a cited source in ChatGPT's responses.
 Unlike traditional SEO, which targets Google's ranking algorithm, ChatGPT SEO targets the retrieval system OpenAI uses to select sources for its browsing-enabled and GPT-4o answers.
 The two disciplines overlap but require different tactics.

 What content length performs best for ChatGPT citations?

-AirOps analysis of 815,484 pages found 500 to 2,000 words with 7 to 20 subheadings produces the highest per-query citation rate in ChatGPT.
-Longer content (10,000+ words) accumulates more total citations over time by covering more sub-queries, but underperforms for any specific question.
-Both lengths have a role depending on whether you are targeting one query or building topical coverage.
+Content length performs best for ChatGPT citations in the 500-to-2,000-word range with 7 to 20 subheadings, per AirOps analysis of 815,484 pages — that combination produces the highest per-query citation rate.
+Longer content (10,000+ words) accumulates more total citations over time by covering more sub-queries, but underperforms for any specific question; both lengths have a role depending on whether you are targeting one query or building topical coverage.

 Does ChatGPT index new content in real time?